samSharivker/PenguinImageAPI/README.md

 }
 ```

-### Custom Endpoints:
+### Custom Parameters!:
-You can select one of the following endpoints to get only 1 species of Penguin:
+You can select one of the following parameters to get only 1 species of Penguin:

 * emperor
 * chinstrap,